Submissions

 The next step in the workflow is to inspect your submission files that have been converted into PDF format.

 You will receive an email indicating that files are available.
-To see them, login to OJS Manasa and go to your dashboard.
+To see them, log in to OJS Manasa and go to your dashboard.

 Privacy Statement